Ravendwyr/TradeSkillInfo/README.md

 * Dark Green: One of your other characters can learn the recipe now.
 * Orange: One of your other characters will be able to learn the recipe later.
 * Red: Not known by any of your characters.

-For items not yet cached by your WoW client, the icon will be a red question mark and clicking on it will try and to request item data from the server.

 What it does not do